smallest-quark/arr-on-deck/README.md

 1. Write the name before each, so you don't mix them up.

 ## Importing quality profiles and custom formats
-If your setup does not support 4K (2160p), or you simply want to save space, you should comment out the lines in `copy_to_conf/recyclarr/recyclarr.yml` that contain a higher resolution then the one you want to download.

 Run `recyclarr-update.sh`.

 After that has succeeded, do the following for Radarr, if you would like to prefer the original language of movies: